matt-fff/aws-cdk-lb-fargate/README.md

 Library for wrapping AWS CDK primitives in a useful way.

+## VpcStack
+A CDK stack to create a Virtual Private Cloud.

+## RdsStack
+A CDK stack that generates an RDS Database Instance

+## BastionStack
+A CDK stack that generates a Bastion host using EC2.

+* Allowlist of IP addresses (i.e. for you or your team to be able to ssh into the host).
+* Updating arbitrary security groups to allow ingress from the bastion host (e.g. so that you can use an SSH tunnel through the host to access an AWS database).

 ## FargateStack
 Configurable CDK stack to take a docker image and deploy it to the cloud with the AWS CDK.
 Intended to be subclassed